uselesskcid/EGL314-Project-S.O.N.I.C-Team-C-/Launchpad Pro/Launchpad.md

  ### Hard mode (Red)

  ![alttext](./assets/hardmode.jpeg)
- >The hard mode consists of four directions: North, South, East and West, with the playable buttons being inside the white circle.
+ >The hard mode consists of four directions: North, South, East and West, with the playable buttons being inside the white c

-For each game mode, the layout represents the environment in which the player has to me
+For each game mode, the layout represents the directions the player has to look out for in an environment.
-- The environment has different groups of speakers representing different directions of sound.
+- The environment includes different colours representing different directions of sound.(excluding the hard and easy mode buttons)
-- The playable buttons surrounding the player's position
+- The directional buttons are coloured according to respective their directions.
-- The white button on the center of the layout represents the player's position.
+- The white LED on the center of the layout represents the player's position
-- The colored LEDs that are outside the white space represent the speakres, according to which direction they are from.